 - 1 sprinkle grated cheese

-Refrigerate until ready to serve but even so, best served within an hour or so, otherwise the crackers get a little soggy.
+Refrigerate until ready to serve but even so, Easy Shrimp Bites are best served within an hour or so, otherwise the crackers get a little soggy.

 This Week, Elsewhere